pschatzmann/Arduino-Emulator/README.md

 We provide some alternative implementations:

 - Dummy Implementatin which does nothing
-- Communicates changes to/from a Microcontroller using UDP
+- Communicate changes to/from a Microcontroller using UDP or any Arduino Stream
-- Rasperry PI
+- Linux / Rasperry PI

 ## Rasperry PI